ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

 ![]({{ site.baseurl }}/assets/img/tutorials/data-vis-2/histbeaut1a.png)

-{% include callout.html content="
+{% capture callout %}
 #### Control _everything_!

 You can also add in `theme()` elements to your plot, which let you customise even more aspects!
-We already introduced theme elements in our [previous tutorial](https://ourcodingclub.github.io/2017/01/29/datavis.html).
+We already introduced theme elements in our [previous tutorial]({{ site.baseurl }}/tutorials/datavis/index.html).
 Here, we're showing you how to change the font sizes of the axis label (axis text), axis title and plot title.
 Other things you can play around with are:

 - italicise or bold the text with `face = 'italic'` or `face = 'bold'` respectively
 - center the title using `hjust = 0.5`

 __Note:__ if we wanted to specify different options for the x and y axis, we could use `axis.text.x` or `axis.title.x` and `axis.text.y` or `axis.title.y` and specify separate characteristics for each axis.

-" %}
+{% endcapture %}
+{% include callout.html content=callout %}

 ```r
 (hist <- ggplot(species_counts, aes(x = plot, y = Species_number, fill = land)) +